Confidence-Uncertainty Boundary Calibration for Bayesian Deep Learning in Medical Image Analysis: Experiments

-This empirical Bayes initialization offers a principled warm-start for Bayesian transfer learning, yielding informative priors while maintaining stable optimization dynamics.
-Such initialization is particularly advantageous in severely imbalanced datasets, where anchoring the posterior around a meaningful solution can improve training stability and mitigate premature convergence toward majority–class–dominated predictions.

-The network was trained using the \ac{SGD} optimizer with a momentum of 0.9 and weight decay of $5 \times 10^{-4}$.
-The learning rate was set to $1 \times 10^{-3}$ with a batch size of 64.
-Following the same approach as in previous experiments, a warm-up strategy was employed where $\beta$ was set to 0 for the first 30 epochs, then fixed at 0.6 for the remaining epochs.
-The extended warm-up period allows the model to adapt to the informative priors before introducing uncertainty calibration.
-The confidence threshold was set to $\gamma = 0.9$, corresponding to a theoretical uncertainty lower bound of approximately 0.325.
+The BResNet-50 was then trained using the combined objective (Eq.~\ref{eq:total_loss}), with the same \ac{SGD} momentum and weight decay settings as in Experiment~1, a learning rate of $1\times10^{-3}$, and a batch size of 64.
+A warm-up strategy was used with $\beta$ set to 0 for the first 30 epochs, and fixed to 0.6 for the remaining; the extended warm-up period was used to stabilize Bayesian training before introducing uncertainty calibration.
+Early stopping based on \ac{BACC} with a patience of 15 consecutive epochs was applied after the warm-up phase.

-Given the severe class imbalance in the \ac{HAM10000} dataset, \ac{BACC} was employed as monitoring metric for early stopping.
-Training was finished if \ac{BACC} had no improvements for 15 consecutive epochs after the introduction of $\mathcal{L}_{\text{CUB}}$, preventing overfitting while ensuring sufficient calibration refinement.
-For inference, 80 \ac{MC} forward passes were used for robust uncertainty quantification.
+\paragraph{Post-hoc calibration protocol:} The same \ac{DTS} post-hoc calibration protocol as in Experiment~1 was applied to the \ac{CUB-Loss}-trained BResNet-50, using the held-out validation set with frozen weights.